-Amazon Inspector is an automated and continual vulnerability scanning service that assesses Amazon Elastic Compute Cloud (EC2) instances, AWS Lambda functions, and container images to improve the security and compliance of infrastructure workloads.
+Amazon Inspector is an automated and continual vulnerability scanning service that assesses Amazon Elastic Compute Cloud (EC2) instances, AWS Lambda functions, and container images in Amazon ECR and within continuous integration and continuous delivery (CI/CD) tools to improve the security and compliance of infrastructure workloads.
 Your monthly costs are determined based on the different workloads scanned:

 Amazon EC2 instance scans: Each EC2 instance is continually scanned for software vulnerabilities and unintended network exposure.
-Total monthly cost is based on the average* number of EC2 instances assessed within a month.
+This applies to both agent-based and agentless scanning.
+The total monthly cost is based on the average* number of EC2 instances assessed within a month.
 For instances that are run intermittently, the price is prorated based on total time run within a month.

 Amazon ECR container image scans: Each container image pushed to Amazon ECR that is configured for Amazon Inspector scanning is assessed for software vulnerabilities.
 Total monthly cost is based on a combination of the number of images initially scanned when pushed into Amazon ECR and the number of times those images are rescanned per month.